2026 digital program coming soon

 High Index Senior

-Cornelia Meiss has earned the highest grade-point index for the Class of 2025 for a combination of a 4.0 GPA with the highest number of earned hours taken in residence.
-Meiss graduated with a bachelors of science in cognitive science and a bachelors of science in computer science.
+Mikul Duggal has earned the highest grade-point index for the Class of 2026 for a combination of a 4.0 GPA with the highest number of earned hours taken in residence (142 credits), with a combined cumulative credit total of 190.
+Mikul, an honors student, triple majored and is receiving bachelor’s degrees in neuroscience, computer science and liberal studies, with minors in medical humanities and biological science.

 The High Index Senior award recognizes the graduating senior who has achieved the highest grade-point index, earned in full-time study toward a degree, which combines GPA with the highest number of earned hours taken in residence at UD.
 To be eligible for this award, students must earn at least 90 credits.
 Blue Hens earning a single degree must complete their program in four years, and students pursuing multiple, simultaneous degrees must complete their studies in five years or less.